myideaisgood/LCIC_duplex/README.md

 - Python 3.7.7

 You can type the following command to easily build the environment.
-Download the 'lcic_duplex.yml' and type the following command.
+Download 'lcic_duplex.yml' and type the following command.

 ```
 conda env create -f lcic_duplex.yml